andreasterrius/andreasterrius.github.io/_posts/2025-03-22-sdf-softshadow.md

 This could cause issue if **k** is small (wide shadow), then the shadow can be cut-off by the bounding box (caused by not evaluating shadows outside the outer bounding box).
 This is a tradeoff that we will take, because I want to move on to other stuff for now.
 ![Cutoff](../assets/img/post_img/2025-03-22-sdf-softshadow/soft-shadow-cutoff.png)

-After we have sampled, we will then just march the ray accordingly.
+After we have sampled `shadow`, we will then just step on the ray accordingly.
 ```glsl
   t += clamp(dist * 0.5, -MIN_STEP_DIST, MAX_STEP_DIST);
   rayWo = oriRayWo + rayWd * t;